Can wormholes and black holes be distinguished by magnification?: deflection angle

-where $\pm$ comes from spin direction.
-For the deflection angle $\alpha$, when $M$ is 0, it is returned to the deflection angle of the Ellis-Bronnikov wormhole \cite{Dey:2008kn} where $l$ is wormhole throat.
-When $l^2$ equals 0, it is returned to the Kerr black hole case \cite{Werner:2012rc}.
-Referring to Fig. \ref{fig:1} and \ref{fig:2}, we obtain a finite distance deflection angle $\alpha_{\text{finite}}$:
+where $\pm$ comes from the spin direction.
+For the deflection angle $\alpha_{\text{infinite}}$, when $M$ is zero, it is regained to the deflection angle of the Ellis-Bronnikov wormhole \cite{Dey:2008kn} where $l$ is the wormhole throat.
+When $l^2$ equals to zero, it is recovered to the Kerr black hole case \cite{Werner:2012rc}.
+Referring to Fig. \ref{fig:1} and \ref{fig:2}, we obtain a finite distance deflection angle:

 with

 and